parinfer/parlinter/README.md

 - Parinfer creates noisy diffs on team projects, because it must lint before opening files to work correctly.
 - But Parinfer tidies up code in a style compliant with most Lisp styles anyway.
-- A project-level linter can automate this tidiness while allowing newcomers to use Parinfer.
+- A project-level linter can automate this tidiness while allowing others to opt-in to Parinfer.

 ## Include newcomers on your project